Albuquerque Car Accident Lawyer

 - Drowsy Driving – A drowsy commercial vehicle driver or the company the driver works for could be held responsible.

-Understanding Negligence in Albuquerque Car Wreck Cases
+Understanding Negligence in Accident Cases

 The principle that allows you to sue someone for an auto accident is negligence.
 If someone’s actions cause you to be hurt, then they can be considered legally responsible for your injuries.
 They can be made to compensate you in order to make things right.

-Comparative negligence refers to the assessment of fault on both sides of a vehicle wreck.
+Comparative negligence refers to the assessment of fault on both sides of a vehicle crash.
 Sometimes, you can be in an accident where both parties hold some blame.
 That doesn’t preclude you from going after the other party for the role they played in the collision.
 You can still sue the other party because of the law of comparative negligence.

 Unlike in some other states, even if you hold more than 50 percent of the responsibility for a collision, you can still file an injury claim in New Mexico to be reimbursed for the role the other party played in your accident.